The semiclassical zeta function for geodesic flows on negatively curved manifolds: Properties of the transfer operator

 \section{Properties of the transfer operator $\cL^t$}

-In order to clarify the structure of the proof of Theorem \ref{th:spectrum}, we below state some propositions on the transfer operators $\cL^t$ and related operators without their proofs and, in the next section, we show that Theorem \ref{th:spectrum} follows from them.
-The proofs of the proposition given below are deferred to the later sections, Sections \ref{sec:pre},\ref{sec:lifted} and \ref{sec:proofs_of_props}.
+In order to clarify the structure of the proof of Theorem \ref{th:spectrum}, we state several propositions below in this section and then deduce Theorem \ref{th:spectrum} from them in the next section.
+The proofs of the propositions are deferred to the later sections, Sections \ref{sec:pre},\ref{sec:lifted} and \ref{sec:proofs_of_props}.
+Below we mostly consider the case of scalar-valued transfer operator $\cL^t=\cL^t_{0,0}$.
+For the other cases of vector-valued transfer operators $\cL^t_{k,\ell}$ with $(k,\ell)\neq (0,0)$, we put a remark, Remark \ref{rem:vector_valued_case_3}, at the end.